Misfits-Rebels-Outcasts/ShaderMuse/README.md

 float val = abs(atan(p.y*0.9543))*(cos(p.x*0.9532)+sinh(p.y*0.9816));
 float val = length(p)*(cos(p.y/p.x*0.9532)+sinh(p.y*0.9816));

-The original implementation of these probability distribution functions are based approximately on polar coordinates with the length and arctangent functions.
+The original implementation of these probability distribution functions is based approximately on polar coordinates with the length and arctangent functions.
 The actual implementation makes modifications to them largely by trial and error.
 The main intent is for these functions to be periodic , so you will notice the presence of sinusoidal and hyperbolic functions.
 To generate an interesting animation, these functions and their parameters are arbitrarily selected, and the reader may want to experiment by plugging different types of functions and parameters values to 'engineer' some other variations.

 ### Difference of Gaussian Sketch Mask